akash-network/node/_run/kube/README.md

 ## Run local network

-In a separate terminal, the following command will run the `akashd` node:
+In a separate terminal, the following command will run the `akash` node:

 ### __t2 Step: 3__
 ```sh